 - 1. Close the sample isolation valve on the sample handling system. - 2.
 Back off the sample regulator so that when the sample point isolation valve is opened, there will be no pressure applied. - 3.
 Open the sample point isolation valve. - 4.
-Slowly increase the regulated pressure to 15 psig (1 barg). - 5.
 Leak check the lines from the bottle to the gas chromatograph (GC).